vmware-tanzu/cartographer-site/content/docs/development/health-rules.md

 Some resources simply have no sense of "healthiness" and are meant to be considered always healthy.
 For instance, a ConfigMap would never be unhealthy as it always simply reflects the data values that were last submitted.

-Template authors may choose not specify a healthrule at all (i.e., rely on the default of being always healthy).
+Template authors may choose not specify a healthrule at all (i.e., rely on the [default behavior](#specifying-no-health-rule)).
 But it is clearer to be explicit:

 ```yaml
 apiVersion: carto.run/v1alpha1